Medical expert of the article

 How to examine?

-Treatment of tuberculosis otitis media consists in the use of anti-tuberculosis drugs, both general and local.
-Locally produce a daily toilet of the ear, followed by washing it with antiseptic solutions to suppress the saprophyte microbiota, followed by drying the ear and injecting 2 times a day with 0.05 g of streptomycin dissolved in isotonic sodium chloride solution.
-Surgical treatment is determined by the prevalence of the pathological process and can include a wide range of procedures and surgical interventions - from curettage of the tympanum to extensive petromastoidectomy with exposure of sigmoid sinus and hard meninges.
-The combination of surgical and drug treatment, as a rule, gives a positive result.
+Treatment of tuberculous otitis media involves the use of anti-tuberculosis drugs, both general and local.
+Locally, daily ear cleaning is performed, followed by rinsing with antiseptic solutions to suppress saprophytic microbiota, followed by drying the ear and introducing 0.05 g of streptomycin dissolved in isotonic sodium chloride solution into it 2 times a day.
+Surgical treatment is determined by the prevalence of the pathological process and may include a wide range of procedures and surgical interventions - from curettage of the tympanic cavity to extensive petromastoidectomy with exposure of the sigmoid sinus and dura mater.
+The combination of surgical and drug treatment usually gives a positive result.

 More information of the treatment